sidchop/PredictingCognition/README.md

   - Consortium for Neuropsychiatric Phenomics (CNP; n=224)

-- FC matrices and cognitive functioning principal component scores for TCP and CNP can likely shared openly.
-These files are \>100mb and once I have approval I will uploaded here.
-The HCP-EP data requires data access permission and if you have this, we are happy to share the processed data used here.
+- FC matrices and cognitive functioning principal component (PC) scores for TCP and CNP can likely soon be shared openly (pending publication of the TCP dataset release paper).
+These files are \>100mb and once I have approval I will uploaded here, but please reach out if you would like these, and I will send it through.
+The HCP-EP data requires data access permission and if you have this, we are happy to share the data used here.

-- All model outputs used in the paper and to generate all figures are provided in `output` folder.
-We will soon are a more detailed description of each file.
+- All model outputs reported in the paper and used to generate all figures are provided in `output` folder.

 ------------------------------------------------------------------------